-China’s exports, imports gain in January-February
+China’s trade rose in Jan-Feb, before Russia invaded Ukraine

 Exports to the United States rose 13.8% over a year earlier to $91.5 billion despite higher U.S. tariffs in a lingering trade war with Beijing.

-Imports of American goods gained 8.3% to $31.7 billion.
 That was despite an abrupt slide in Chinese economic activity to 4% over a year earlier in the final quarter of 2021, compared with 8.1% for the full year, due to a crackdown on corporate debt.

+Business and consumer activity also have been hurt by power shortages, disruption in supplies of processor chips and anti-coronavirus curbs that suspended access to major cities.

+Li, the country’s top economic official, on Saturday announced an economic growth target of 5.5% this year, the lowest since the 1990s.

 The politically volatile trade surplus with the United States, one of the factors behind then-President Donald Trump’s decision to hike tariffs on Chinese goods in 2018, widened by 16.7% to $59.8 billion.